mgoldfield/rust-postgres-containers-exercise/README.md

 to run: `docker compose run benchmark-queries`

-to test: `docker compose run --build benchmark-queries-test`
+to test: `docker compose run benchmark-queries-test`

+Both `benchmark-queries` and `benchmark-queries-test` can be run with the `--build` flag as well.

 ## Design Considerations

 ### Data

 Since there aren't timestamps on the data, I made the decision to move to the `TIMESTAMP` type from the `TIMESTAMPTZ` type.
-I'm making the assumption that these have been all converted to the same timezone, UTC.
-With production data, we'd need to make sure that we handle timezones correctly.
+With production data, we'd need to make sure our assumption of a timestamp without a timezone was correct.

+I decided to load the `query_params` data into the database because I think that allows for the easiest usage and manipulation of the data.
+It also paves the way for extending functionality for different scenarios, like queuing new `query_params` requests.

+### Robustness

+Currently, data is loaded in the `load-data` container.
+If the data is not formatted correctly, this container will exit with a failure code and run will stop.
+Because I am trying to keep things simple, I am not adding much around fault tolerance and recoverability.
+I'd like to note that in a production setting we could produce and archive wal logs, and have things like hot standby replicas for fault tolerance.

 ### Indexes